-Disney classics in the NFSA collection
+Disney at the NFSA

 This January, we’ll screen beautiful 35mm prints of eight Disney classics at Arc cinema.
 The screenings are sure to bring back precious memories to Disney fans and will allow kids to see these films on the big screen for the very first time.